NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 * Provide a supplementary file in KITTI format enumerating the bounding boxes drawn for redacting the faces and license plates.
 This will be needed for manual verification and rectification of the automated redaction results.

-The pipeline of the app is shown below:
+The application pipeline is shown below:

 ![alt text](pipeline/pipeline-output-to-mp4.png "pipeline")

-The app will ouput its pipeline to the folder `DOT_DIR` while running.
+The application will output its pipeline to the folder `DOT_DIR` while running.
 One can generate the pipeline by using the following command

 `dot -Tpng DOT_DIR/<.dot file> > pipeline/pipeline.png`